Historic St. Mary's City

 The Ark, a four hundred ton capacity cargo ship, transported over 140 colonists into Maryland along with their supplies.
-The Dove, forty ton capacity cargo ship, was purchased alongside the Ark by Cecil Calvert, so that the colonists would have the use of a ship once the Ark sailed back to England (Historic St. Mary's City, par.
+The Dove, a forty ton capacity cargo ship, was purchased alongside the Ark by Cecil Calvert, so that the colonists would have the use of a ship once the Ark sailed back to England (Historic St. Mary's City, par.
 1).
-Father Andrew White documented well the chronology of the Arks voyage and what he could see of the Dove from a distance.
+Father Andrew White documented well the chronology of the Ark's voyage and what he could see of the Dove from a distance.

 On Friday November 22nd the Ark and Dove depart from Cowes, early the next morning a French ship cannot properly anchor which forces the Dove to set sail to avoid the oncoming collision.
 The Ark follows and at 10:00am pass the west end of Isle of Wight and barely avoid running aground.
 Sunday the 24th the Ark and Dove begin sailing westward into the Atlantic.
 At 3:00pm they acquire the Dragon of London bound for Angola.
 The next evening the wind increases forcing the Dragon to return to Plymouth.
-It is established, by Richard Orchard of the Dove, that if danger arises the Dove will display lights form their masthead and the Ark would choose whether to return to England or continue.
+It is established, by Richard Orchard of the Dove, that if danger arises the Dove will display lights from it's masthead and the Ark would choose whether to return to England or continue.
 In the night the lanterns are sighted on the Dove but then they lose sight of the ship entirely.
 The Ark assumes the Dove was lost in the storm.
 The Ark faces one more storm with violent showers and winds on Saturday, November 30th and Sunday, December 1st.
 (Henry Foley, 1875 pg.
 339-367).

 Through December the Ark sails along the coast of Spain.
 On Christmas the passengers celebrate by passing around wine.
 But, the following day, thirty colonist fall ill of fever from excessive drinking.
 Twelve colonists die, including Nicholas Fairfax and James Barefote, two Catholics.
 After 42 days from when they set sail the Ark lands in Barbados where a few weeks later the Dove arrives.
 Apparently, the Dove harbored in Plymouth in the November storm then sailed with the Dragon to Barbados.
 On Friday the 24th of January the Ark and Dove set sail hitting a few ports along the way to the Chesapeake Bay where they end their voyage on Monday, February 24th.
 (Henry Foley, 1875 pg.
 339-367).

 On Thursday, March 27th Governor Leonard Calvert makes the agreement with the Yaocomaco to purchase the land the settlers have already started building on.
 The Ark and the Dove make a few other independent voyages, the Dove making a few unauthorized stops claiming the ship needed repairs.
 The crew deserts the Dove after finally being paid.
-Finally, the Dove loaded with beaver and other animal skins and timber, and sets sail for England in August of 1635.
+Finally, the Dove is loaded with beaver and other animal skins and timber, and sets sail for England in August of 1635.
 But, the Dove is lost at sea.
-The original crew has to sue Lord Baltimore to get their wages and only win because the loss of the Dove proved it was too damage to be fit or ocean voyage (Henry Foley, 1875 pg.
+The original crew has to sue Lord Baltimore to get their wages and only win because the loss of the Dove proved it was too damaged to be fit for ocean voyage (Henry Foley, 1875 pg.
 339-367).

-The paths of St. Marys City hold five main buildings and many wooden frames where archaeologists have identified buildings from the 1600s.
-The Historic St. Marys City Commission has been preserving, protecting, and doing research on this historic site since 1968.
-Henry Miller had been doing research on the city since the 1980s and discovered that the town was designed using sophisticated Renaissance principals derived from the Italian Baroque.
+The paths of St. Mary's City hold five main buildings and many wooden frames where archaeologists have identified buildings from the 1600s.
+The Historic St. Mary's City Commission has been preserving, protecting, and doing research on this historic site since 1968.
+Henry Miller had been doing research on the city since the 1980s and discovered that the town was designed "using sophisticated Renaissance principals derived from the Italian Baroque."
 (Hurry, pg.
 2)

 SMITH'S ORDINARY and VAN SWERINGEN INN

-Smiths was newly built by William Smith who died just before the structure was finished.
-Van Sweringen then leased the structure from Smiths widow.
-In late 1672 Van Sweringen bought Smiths and began renovating.
+Smith's was newly built by William Smith who died just before the structure was finished.
+Van Sweringen then leased the structure from Smith's widow.
+In late 1672 Van Sweringen bought Smith's and began renovating.
 He doubled the size, added expensive refinements such as plastered wall and decorative tin tiles.
-The Ordinary was not Van Sweringens main source of income, he often traveled to do business with the government and the trips were subsidized by the state in pounds of tobacco.
+The Ordinary was not Van Sweringen's main source of income; he often traveled to do business with the government and the trips were subsidized by the state in pounds of tobacco.
 (St. Mary's City, pg.
 1-3).

-Just after making renovations on the Van Sweringen inn such as a new kitchen, more chimneys, and plaster walls, Smiths Ordinary burnt to the ground.
-But, his new house was attracting the wealthiest of the colony so he was able to recover from the loss of Smiths with the high rates of his new inn.
+Just after making renovations on the Van Sweringen inn, such as a new kitchen, more chimneys, and plaster walls, Smith's Ordinary burnt to the ground.
+But, his new house was attracting the wealthiest of the colony so he was able to recover from the loss of Smith's with the high rates of his new inn.
 (St. Mary's City, pg.
 1-3).

-There is evidence to suggest, based on archaeological digs, that one of the outer buildings used for brewing and baking may have been a coffee house, if so this would have been the first in the Chesapeake region.
+There is evidence to suggest, based on archaeological digs, that one of the outer buildings used for brewing and baking may have been a coffee house.
+If so, this would have been the first in the Chesapeake region.
 The outbuilding was better maintained than most of the others and the artifacts found within suggest that there was smoking and drinking, but little food consumption.
 There was also an entry corridor, formed by fences, to this outer building.
-It was likely that this was intended for public use so that patrons of the Coffee house could enter without going through the private yard.
+It was likely that this was intended for public use so that patrons of the coffee house could enter without going through the private yard.
 (St. Mary's City, pg.
 1-3).

-Upon his death in 1698 he had owned three recognized businesses, did government work, was mayor of the city, and had amassed such a large estate, including a 1,500 acre plantation just south of St. Marys City, that it was valued at over 300 pounds of sterling.
-That would place him in the top 5% of wealthiest householders in St. Marys County in his time.
+Upon his death in 1698 he had owned three recognized businesses, did government work, was mayor of the city, and had amassed such a large estate, including a 1,500 acre plantation just south of St. Mary's City, that it was valued at over 300 pounds of sterling.
+That would place him in the top 5% of wealthiest householders in St. Mary's County in his time.
 (St. Mary's City, pg.
 1-3).

 THE GODIAH SPRAY TOBACCO PLANTATION